 Fun Fact: He’s the less sinister Roman version of Hades

 The evening kicks off with an award.
 Another god of the underworld and one of the many ancient Roman deities, Pluto, has been honored for his skill in processing the dead.
-You’re impressed with his well-oiled approach — first, he meets a boatload of freshly deceased on the banks of the River Styx – The River Styx was a river which formed the boundary between Earth and the Underworld – , then, as each person steps off the vessel, Pluto puts them in chains.
+You’re impressed with his well-oiled approach — first, he meets a boatload of freshly deceased on the banks of the River Styx – The River Styx was a river that formed the boundary between Earth and the Underworld -, then, as each person steps off the vessel, Pluto puts them in chains.

 Once the entire batch is ironed up, the death god takes them elsewhere to be judged.
 This process is kind of like a machine that separates the good eggs from the bad.
 Those who enjoyed sinful lives are cast into a torturous realm called Tartarus, while the good guys are dropped off in the Elysium Fields where they can be blissful forever.